What Are Underlying Causes in Aviation SMS

 This can be a sensitive subject for safety managers.
 It takes a dedicated aviation safety manager to honestly assess their own safety performance and admit their negative contributions to the safety program.
 Yet it’s essential that safety managers do this.

-Safety performance happens on the front-lines in a company, such as “in the field.”
-But an aviation safety management system is implemented top-down.
+Safety performance happens on the front lines of a company, such as “in the field.”
+However, an aviation safety management system is implemented top-down.
 The ramifications of top-down implementation cannot be underestimated, because they entail that:

 When safety managers are evaluating their own efficiency and commitment, some things they need to be vigilant for are:

-5. The number of reported low, medium, and high risk issues over time (best is steady increase in low risk and steady decrease in medium/high risk).
+- The number of reported low, medium, and high risk issues over time (best is a steady increase in low risk and steady decrease in medium/high risk).

 All of the above areas reflect management’s commitment to safety and efficiency in quickly fixing issues, implementing changes, and creating adequate controls (point #5).